Oxford, UK

 Security

 All dormitories have 24-hour security.
-University security is on 24-hour patrol and available to any student that may need assistance during their time at Oxford.
+University security is always available to any student that may need assistance during their time at Oxford.

 Facilities